Focal Primates

 White-thighed Black & White Colobus, Colobus vellerosus

-Colobus are predominantly leaf eaters, with leaves making up 85-96% of their diet, supplemented with flowers and seeds.
+Colobus monkeys are predominantly leaf-eaters, with leaves making up 85–96% of their diet, supplemented by flowers and seeds.
+This species is classified as Critically Endangered by the IUCN on the 2021 Red List of Threatened Species.

 Permission to use illustrations kindly given by the artist Stephen Nash